dmccuskey/lua-events-mixin/README.md

 Add event capability to your Lua objects (event dispatch/listeners)

 This module can add Event capability to any of your objects.
-It can be used either as a mixin class or monkey-patching your object.
-It was designed to work with [lua-objects](https://github.com/dmccuskey/dmc-objects).
-It has been integrated in [dmc-objects](https://github.com/dmccuskey/dmc-objects) as a mixin.
+It can be used either as a mixin class or by "monkey-patching" your object.
+It was designed to work with [lua-objects](https://github.com/dmccuskey/dmc-objects) and has also been integrated in [dmc-objects](https://github.com/dmccuskey/dmc-objects) as a mixin.

 ### Features ###